 Secretary, clerk

-Depending on the workload of the employee
+Depending on the employee’s workload

-Submission of documents for signature to the head
+Submitting documents for signature to the manager

 Secretary